bkw777/NODE_DATAPAC/README.md

 The original PCB has no silkscreen.
 This image has silkscreen added to show where the components from the schematic go.
 ![](PCB/out/NODE_DATAPAC_256K_historical_top_annotated.jpg)

+## Theory of Operation
+The three HC161 chips form a 0-1023 counter, setting local sram address bits A0-A9.
+We'll call this the byte or byte-position counter.

+The HC374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches and holds that address on its outputs until triggered to update to a new address.

+Four lines from the system bus: A8, A9, /Y0, and (A), combine to produce two signals which I am calling /BLOCK and /BYTE.

+Each time /BLOCK goes low it sets SRAM A0-A9 to 0 and copies BUS AD0-AD7 to SRAM A10-A17, then holds A10-A17 latched while /BLOCK is high.
+Call this a BLOCK op.

+Each time /BYTE goes low it enables SRAM for read or write while low, then when /BYTE goes high it disables SRAM and increments A0-A9 by 1.
+Call this a BYTE op.

+So the device provides up to 256 blocks of 1k bytes each.
+The host computer does a BLOCK op to select a block number from 0-255, then does a BYTE op to read or write a byte of data at byte #0 in the block, then repeats the BYTE op 1023 more times to read or write all 1024 bytes in the block.
+The device actually does operate like a disk even though it has no brains or firmware.

+Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of 128k or 256k, and later versions of RAMDSK.CO know how to access it.

+The extra 256K is accessed by the state of BUS address line A10 during a BLOCK op.
+BLOCK with BUS_A10 low accesses bank0, BLOCK with BUS_A10 high accesses bank1.
+The state of BUS_A10 is essentially copied to the SRAM A18 address line and latched during BLOCK ops along with A10-A17, like adding a 9th bit to the HC374.

+The 512k 2-bank operation is just deduced from watching what RAMDSK does on the system bus when you press the Bank button, then the theory tested with a breadboard circuit, and finally with MiniNDP below.
+MiniNDP actually works with RAMDSK, but probably does not implement the circuit the same way that the RAMPAC did.

 ## Battery
 The original battery is no longer made, and the modern cross-reference is almost 2mm taller and does not fit inside the enclosure.